andrewhao/shmile.bak/README.md

 Create your own custom overlay.
 Make sure it is a 4x6 crop factor, save it as a 24-bit transparent PNG.
 See `public/images/overlay.png` for an example.

+It is recommended that this overlay image is 2400x1600px large.

 When you are done, save your overlay resource into `public/images/overlay.png`.

 #### Camera Tips